thclough/endangered_db/README.md

 ## 0) Summary/Highlights

-I created a database to intergrate various data sources on endangered species trade.
+I created a database to integrate various data sources on endangered species trade.
 I then wrote queries and created visualizations using this data to gain insight.

 * [Click here for an interactive animated graph of the data](#51-general-analysis)